ppKrauss/PostgREST-writeAPI/README.md

 ## OpenAPI stadanrds and parallel initiatives

-Please help to start, at *Swagger-API* community, via [this *swagger-codegen* approved proposal](https://github.com/swagger-api/swagger-codegen/issues/5034), a new code generator, like here, but plugged into a ecosystem of standard code generators.
+Please help to start, at *Swagger-API* community, via [this *swagger-codegen* approved proposal](https://github.com/swagger-api/swagger-codegen/issues/5034), a new code generator, like here, but plugged into an ecosystem of standard code generators.